Go on a trip to Barcelona

 For a great breath of fresh air, and also a magnificent panorama of the city, nothing better than the hill of Montjuïc .
 To get there, you can either be brave and climb up by foot or take the funicular that connects the castle.
 At the top, there are many green areas, but also the sumptuous National Palace , built in 1928 for the World Exhibition.
 Today it is the museum of all Catalan art.
 There is also the famous and magical fountain, which has been offering a water and light show for 80 years.
 There is also a place of great beauty: the botanical garden, proud of its more than 2000 different plants.

 The Barrio Gótico is the oldest district of Barcelona.
 It is located in the area Ciutat Vella, in the center of the city.
 Its architectural atmosphere has all the wonders of the medieval era.
 The immense pleasure is to get lost in the maze of narrow, winding streets, where you can take a real trip back in time, discovering churches and palaces.
 You can always make discoveries by looking up, and it is very pleasant to sit on a terrace or on a beautiful little square, such as the magnificent Place Reial.
-The Barrio Gotico is the historical center of the city, and it will be a real adventure to accompany you through this maze of alleys, accompanied by a Barcelona tour guide, who will tell you the history of these emblematic places.
+The Barrio Gotico is the historical center of the city, and it will be a real adventure to accompany you through this maze of alleys, accompanied by a Barcelona local guide, who will tell you the history of these emblematic places.